 In 1984, Dr. Fauci became the director of the National Institute of Allergy and Infectious Diseases (NIAID).
 He agreed to take the position only if he could continue seeing patients and keep his research lab.
 No other NIAID director had ever maintained these roles while overseeing NIAID.
 As director, Dr. Fauci continued to rewrite the rules.
 During the late 1980’s, he invited HIV/AIDS activists to meet with him and discuss issues surrounding AIDS.
 These discussions were the beginning of communication between activists and the scientists studying their cause.
 Dr. Fauci continued to be a voice for HIV/AIDS and advocating for resources to advance the understanding, prevention and treatment of AIDS.

-Dr. Fauci has been NIAID director during six presidencies, including Ronald Reagan, George H. W. Bush, Bill Clinton, George W. Bush, Barrack Obama and Donald Trump.
+Dr. Fauci served as NIAID director during seven presidencies, including Ronald Reagan, George H. W. Bush, Bill Clinton, George W. Bush, Barrack Obama, Donald Trump and Joe Biden.
 He has testified before the U.S. Congress about every major public health crisis since 1984, including HIV/AIDS, Ebola, anthrax, and COVID-19.
-Even though his role as NIAID director is itself a full-time position, Dr. Fauci has continued to care for patients and oversee a large research program.
+Even though his role as NIAID director was itself a full-time position, Dr. Fauci continued to care for patients and oversee a large research program.
 In 2019, Dr. Fauci was the 41st most cited research scientist in history.
 The number of times his work has been cited by other researchers between 1980 and the start of 2019 ranked him 8th on the list of most cited scientists in the field of immunology.
 He has received numerous awards, including the Presidential Medal of Freedom, and has been the recipient of more than 45 honorary doctoral degrees.
-He describes himself as a workaholic, working about 16 to 17 hours per day and on weekends (AAI, 2015).
+In a 2015 interview, he described himself as a workaholic, indicating that he generally worked about 16 to 17 hours per day and on weekends (AAI, 2015).

-Dr. Fauci has been married for more than 30 years.
-His wife has a doctorate in nursing and works at the NIH.
-They have three grown daughters.
-In his “free time,” he runs and enjoys going out to dinner with his wife, who he describes as his best friend (AAI, 2015).
+Dr. Fauci has been married for more than 35 years.
+His wife, Dr. Christine Grady, has a doctorate in nursing and also worked at the NIH for several decades, serving as the chief of the Department of Bioethics at the NIH Clinical Center.
+The couple has three grown daughters.
+In his “free time,” Dr. Fauci enjoys running and going out to dinner with his wife, who he describes as his best friend (AAI, 2015).

 Watch these video clips from an interview with Dr. Fauci during the making of HILLEMAN – A Perilous Quest to Save the World’s Children: